sparanduru/sparanduru/README.md

-- 👋 Hi, I’m @sparanduru
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 sparanduru/sparanduru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+- 👋 Hi, I’m Srini
+- 👀 I’m interested in ...
+- 🌱 I’m currently learning Kubernets Adminstration
+- 💞️ I’m looking to collaborate on T-Tech talk on Terraform,AWS and Python
+- 📫 How to reach me @gmail id mentioned below
+- 😄 Pronouns: He
+- ⚡ Fun fact: Life is journey with so many difficulties but in IT lets face every difficulties by learning new things

 <h1 align="center">Hi 👋, I'm <a href="https://100rabhcsmc.github.io/Me.io/" target="blank">
 Srini(Srinivasulu)</a></h1>